Characters: Detective Conan People From Notable Cases

 - Office Lady: Yuika, Mihiro's best friend.
 And her murderer.

-- Woman in Black: Mihiro, and her in a black Gothloli gown.
-BIG plot point, as the dress is one of the proofs that Conan uses to find her murderer.
+- Woman in Black: Mihiro wore a black Gothloli gown.
+BIG plot point, as the black dress is one of the proofs that Conan uses to find her murderer.

 People from the Seance's Double Locked Mystery Room Case